 Persons are also eligible for our program when school is not in session (e.g., during the summer) if they were students during the preceding semester, or have not yet graduated or completed the educational requirements of the program.
 Graduating students enrolled in an institution who plan to continue their education are considered students between terms, so long as no more than six months elapse between the end of one program and the start of the next.
 Students need not be art majors or students in art history or curatorial program studies.
 The minimum commitment is one semester.
 Please keep in mind that this is an unpaid internship opportunity.
 Unless otherwise regulated by the student’s school, we prefer a minimum commitment of six hours each week.

-For more information, please email Rachel at email@example.com.
-To apply, please email a resume and cover letter stating your interest in NURTUREart and whether you would like to be considered as a volunteer or student, to firstname.lastname@example.org with “Volunteer and Student Program” in the subject line.
+To apply, please email a resume and cover letter (attachment) stating your interest in NURTUREart and whether you would like to be considered as a volunteer or student, to email@example.com with “Volunteer and Student Program” in the subject line.